scottgilmartin/Evolution_Simulator/README.md

 Run the code to generate a grid of sprites.
 User clicks preferred sprite (in this example we prefer sprites that look like human faces) and a new grid of sprites is generated based on the previous selection.
 Continue until either the number of simulation steps is reached or a key is pressed.
 The evolution is then displayed in reverse chronological order.
 Some examples are shown below.

-A face sprite and it's unique corresponding DNA matrix:
+A face sprite and it's unique corresponding DNA matrix from which it is drawn:

 <p align="center">
 <img src="https://github.com/scottgilmartin/Evolution_Simulator/blob/master/images/grumpfig.png" alt="alt text" width="25%" height="25%" class=center>